AgentSamad/Attari--Worm--Game/README.md

 Can be play in both potrait and horizontal mode

 # Scripts
 Game Controller.
-Conatins all the code related to switching states of game and setting score IHitable .
-An interface that is responsible for collsion whenerver a object is collide if implements Ihitable Mushroom & Mushroom Field.
-Responsible for spawning mashrooms and mushoom behvaior Centepede and Centipede Segments.
-Responsible for centepde movement and centipede segment is attached to each parth of centipede
+Conatins all the code related to switching states of game and setting score <br />
+IHitable .
+An interface that is responsible for collsion whenerver a object is collide if implements Ihitable <br />
+Mushroom & Mushroom Field.
+Responsible for spawning mashrooms and mushoom behvaior <br />
+Centepede and Centipede Segments.
+Responsible for centepde movement and centipede segment is attached to each parth of centipede<br />
 GameEvents.
-Contains the events that are happening in gameplay
+Contains the events that are happening in gameplay <br />